eddturtle/direct-upload/README.md

         <!-- Other Inputs Go Here -->
     </form>

+We have an [example project](https://github.com/eddturtle/direct-upload-s3-signaturev4) setup to demonstrate.

 ### Contributing

 Contributions via pull requests are welcome.
 The project is built with the PSR-2 coding standard, if any code is submitted it should adhere to this and come with any applicable tests for code changed/added.
 Where possible also keep one pull request per feature.

-Running the tests is as easier as running:
+Running the tests is as easy, just run:

     vendor/bin/phpunit